Our post on Sipping Vinegars was so popular that we thought a detailed how-to on Oxymels would be helpful too…

 Great for non-delicate herbs and hearty roots!

-If you’re in a pinch and need an Oxymel quickly, you can always experiment with a vinegar reduction.
+If you're in a pinch and need an Oxymel quickly, you can always experiment with a vinegar reduction.
 I would not use this method for especially aromatic or floral herbs, as it may be too harsh of an extraction process with heat causing the aromatics to dissipate.
 In my recipe, it worked well, bringing out the aroma of all herbs perfectly evenly!
 Apple cider vinegar steam can be very intense, so be careful not to put your face and eyes over the pot while it is simmering (it will not feel good if you do!)
-You will want to use twice as much vinegar as you need in the end, since this is a reduction and you will loose half of it in the process to evaporation.
+You will want to use twice as much vinegar as you need in the end, since this is a reduction and you will lose half of it in the process to evaporation.
 Reduce for 30-40 minutes on low heat.
 Once you are done, let cool and strain, mix herbal decocted vinegar with equal parts honey until well mixed and store in an airtight bottle.

 Method 3: Infusing Honey and Apple Cider Vinegar Seperately